Registrations for Disputation: Tuesday: 10 - 11

 Thesis submissionIn order to be allowed to defend your thesis, you must submit the following to the Dean of Physics:

-- at least two copes of the scientific treatise (dissertation) in a written form, one copy in a digital form in the format of a word processing programme generally deemed standard or as a PDF document and any published manuscripts by the applicant connected to the dissertation; the doctoral candidate must bindingly confirm that the contents of the digital version are identical with the written scientific treatise (It is recommended to hand over one copy of the dissertation to each member of the commission);
+- at least three copies of the scientific treatise (dissertation) in a written form, one copy in a digital form in the format of a word processing programme generally deemed standard or as a PDF document and any published manuscripts by the applicant connected to the dissertation; the doctoral candidate must bindingly confirm that the contents of the digital version are identical with the written scientific treatise (It is recommended to hand over one copy of the dissertation to each member of the commission);

 - a specification of the academic title to be awarded (Dr. rer. nat. or Ph.D.);